 While filler episodes don't affect the main story, they still feature the same characters.
 Often, they come with added twists and turns that either shift to a new point of view or show a character's less-seen side.
 Some fillers also emphasize the presence of overlooked side characters!

-Naruto is an infamous anime series known for its filler arcs, but some of those fillers gave us entertaining plots and subplots, including the Power Arc from episodes 290 to 295.
+Naruto Shippuden is an infamous anime series known for its filler arcs, but some of those fillers gave us entertaining plots and subplots, including the Power Arc from episodes 290 to 295.

 1. Going Beyond Established Limits